 If you feel like exploring something different but equally as beautiful as the amazing Greek coast and islands, then read on to find out about ten of the most beautiful lakes not to miss in Greece.

 The Prespa Lakes are two large freshwater lakes in southeastern Europe which are shared by the nations of Greece, Northern Macedonia, and Albania.

-The lakes are surrounded by mountains and provide a breathtaking sight as they reflect the beautiful wooded slopes of the surrounding mountains in their waters, while offering great birdwatching opportunities as well, since they provide vital habitat for migrating birds.
+The lakes are surrounded by mountains and provide a breathtaking sight.
+They reflect the beautiful wooded slopes of the surrounding mountains in their waters while offering great birdwatching opportunities in a habitat vital to migrating birds.

 Great Prespa Lake is divided between the nations of Greece, Northern Macedonia, and Albania, while Small Prespa Lake is shared only between Greece and Albania.

 Lake Volvi is located at the foot of the Chalkidiki peninsula in the Thessaloniki regional unit of northern Greece.